 The project will resort to both quantitative and qualitative methods in the field of social sciences, ranging from economics to political science and international relations, sociology and geography.
 The project aims not only at providing an innovative theoretical framework to understand the crisis in a critical perspective, but also produce new data on the crisis and its management in support of an insightful assessment of governance mechanisms for asylum and migration towards Europe and in preparation of new venues of more efficient, forward looking and sustainable governance of mobility.

-The Work Package coordinated by GIGA conducts a comparative, multi-level analysis of the dynamics of South-South migration flows in key sending regions of migration to the EU.
-It maps how different levels of state stability interact with migration flows as well as with different migration governance approaches in key migration sending regions by analysing both national responses and proposals developed in the aftermath of a perceived ‘migration crisis’, as well as bottom-up responses developed by local authorities, NGOs and migrants with a historical lens.
-The goal is to build the empirical base for effective European migration governance efforts in the study regions.
+This GIGA-coordinated Work Package conducts comparative, multi-level analysis of the dynamics of South–South migration flows in key sending regions of migration to the EU.
+It maps how level of state stability interacts with migration flows as well as with related governance approaches in key migrant-sending regions.
+This is done by analysing, from a historical perspective, the national responses and proposals emerging in the aftermath of a perceived “migration crisis.”
+Bottom-up responses formulated by local authorities, non-governmental organisations, and migrants themselves are similarly examined.
+The ultimate goal here is to build a sound empirical base for effective European migration governance endeavours in the regions under study.